Horizon Asset LLP (the “Company”):

 External risk factors

-The Management team is responsible for monitoring the external environment and identifying issues or concerns.
-Among the areas that are under review to one degree or another by the team at present are possible shocks as the effectiveness and persistence of the as the various quantitative easing measures is tested, rising tensions and protectionist legislation including fallout from Brexit.
-On a more pragmatic level cyber security remains a focus.
+The Management team are responsible for monitoring the external environment and identifying issues or concerns.
+Among the areas that are under review to one degree or another by the team at present are possible shocks as the impact of the pandemic unfolds in various regions, the impact and sustainability of the various government interventions for COVID-19 coming, as they do, on the back of a sustained period of quantitative easing ,anti globalization trends and to a lesser extent the impact of Brexit.

-The regulatory burden has eased significantly though we continue to monitor requirements notably for margin, central clearing and SFTR.
+The regulatory burden has eased significantly though we continue to monitor requirements notably for margin, and central clearing.

 Market and Credit risks